-Policy SD3: Cotswold Design Code
+Policy EN2: Design of the Built and Natural Environment SD3: Cotswold Design Code

 - 5a.3.1.
-Good design is a fundamental aspect of sustainable development and addressing climate change, is indivisible from good planning and should contribute positively to making places better for people as well as the natural environment. - 5a.3.2.
+The Government attaches great importance to the design of the built and natural environment.
+It expects local authorities to plan positively for the achievement of high quality and inclusive design for all development, including individual buildings, public and private spaces and wider area development schemes.
+Good design is a fundamental key aspect of sustainable development and addressing climate change, is indivisible from good planning and should contribute positively to making places better for people as well as the natural environment. - 5a.3.2.
 The Cotswolds is widely recognised as an outstandingly beautiful area, rich in the architecture of every period and style.
 Many towns and villages contain impressive set pieces, ranging from a scatter of cottages around a green to gently curving town streets and market places.
 The design quality achieved in the past was generally very high.
 Local standards of traditional craftsmanship have been exceptional for hundreds of years. - 5a.3.3.
-Heritage themes that contribute to the distinctiveness of the local built environment include: - Local stone building materials dry-stone walls, Cotswold building stone, natural stone roof tiles; - Distinctive Cotswold vernacular; - Rural (agricultural) settlement patterns of isolated farmsteads and villages with market towns and a number of country houses with associated estates; - Key local architects including important proponents of the Arts and Crafts Movement; and - Roman archaeology of the District focused on Corinium.
+Heritage themes that contribute to the distinctiveness of the local built environment include: - Local stone building materials dry-stone walls, Cotswold building stone, natural stone roof tiles; - Distinctive Cotswold vernacular: - Rural (agricultural) settlement patterns of isolated farmsteads and villages with market towns and a number of country houses with associated estates; - Key local architects including important proponents of the Arts and Crafts Movement; and - Roman archaeology of the District focused on Corinium.
 Obvious Roman roads, still in use as main roads through the District. - 5a.3.4.
 Well-designed development can contribute positively to the conservation, enhancement and creation of natural and historic environmental assets, including at the strategic level through, for example the enhancement of Nature Improvement Areas and long distance footpaths.
 High quality urban design and architecture also enables new development to integrate successfully with the historic environment, which is of particular importance for the historic towns and villages of the Cotswolds. - 5a.3.5.
 The built environment is as much about the spaces between and around the buildings or groups of buildings in a settlement as about the buildings themselves.
 For this reason, policy on Local Green Spaces is included in this section of Chapter 10.

-Policy SD3
+Policy EN2 SD3

-THE COTSWOLD DESIGN CODE
+THE COTSWOLD DESIGN CODE DESIGN OF THE BUILT AND NATURAL ENVIRONMENT

 Development will be permitted which accords with 'the Cotswold Design Code (Appendix D)'.
+Proposals should be of design quality that respects the character and distinctive appearance of the locality.